redhat-developer/kam/docs/journey/day1/README.md

 https://github.com/myorg/myproject.git` this would bootstrap an app called `app-myproject` and a service called `myproject`.

+## Prefixing namespaces

+By default, bootstrapping creates `cicd`, `dev`, and `stage` namespaces, these can be optionally prefixed by passing `--prefix` to the bootstrap command.

+This is useful if you're testing in a shared cluster, for example, with this option `--prefix tst`, the namespaces created will be `tst-cicd`, `tst-dev` and `tst-stage`.

 ## Environment configuration

 The `dev` environment is a very basic deployment